Yonazahran-YMR/cybersec-portfolio/notes/port-scan-lab-notes.md

 3306 → 62072  [SYN, ACK]
 ```

-Every other port received no reply — closed or filtered.
+Every other port received no reply is closed or filtered.
 This matched nmap's own summary output exactly (445, 135, 3306 listed as open), confirming the same event was correctly observed from both the attacker's tool (nmap) and the defender's packet-level view (Wireshark).

 ## What These Open Ports Mean